strblr/react-stored/README.md

 # About

-I'm available for suggestions, questions and bug reports.
+I look forward to any suggestion, question or bug report.
 Please use [GitHub's issue tracker](https://github.com/ostrebler/react-stored/issues).